Posted 10:57:00 AM

 TidalCycles is a haskell-based pattern language (it also uses SuperCollider under the hood) for composing musical patterns - if you love functional languages and enjoyed COMP1100 (or even if you didn’t!) then this might be a nice one to try out

-I want to be part of the laptop ensemble in S1 2019, how can I practice?
+I want to be part of the laptop ensemble, how can I practice?

 Will there be jam sessions?